TiNredmc/ssl_slam2_ros2/README.md

-# SSL_SLAM2
+# SSL_SLAM2_ROS2
-## Lightweight 3-D Localization and Mapping for Solid-State LiDAR (Intel Realsense L515 as an example)
+## Lightweight 3-D Localization and Mapping for Solid-State LiDAR (Intel Realsense L515 as an example) ported to ROS2 Humble

 ### This repo is an extension work of [SSL_SLAM](https://github.com/wh200720041/SSL_SLAM).
 Similar to RTABMAP, SSL_SLAM2 separates the mapping module and localization module.
 Map saving and map optimization is enabled in the mapping unit.
 Map loading and localization is enabled in the localziation unit.